Value for Money 68%

 Montgenevre is not the resort to pick if you are looking for a buzzing nightlife – you’d be better off in a resort like Les Deux Alpes or – if you want to ski the Milky Way area – pick lively Sauze d’Oulx across the border in Italy.
 For this is a family-friendly resort with a dozen bars and restaurants and where apres-ski does not predominate.
 Le Graal Café is, according to a reporter, ‘where all the young people go’, La Ca del Sol (+33 492 20 53 11) is another resort meeting place, and Ucintu is a pizzeria/bar with music.
 La Tournmente is a cocktail bar open until 2am, with themed nights and tapas.
 The Anova Hotel has weekly live music in its bar.

 For after-skiing relaxation there’s the Durancia balneo spa centre with an outdoor heated pool with its water at 34°C, hot tubs, Jacuzzis, a counter-current ‘river’, massage jets, sauna and steam room.
-Other non-ski experiences in the resort include a wigwam evening.
+Other non-ski experiences in the resort include the Biathlon and a wigwam evening.

 Serre Chevalier and Briancon are only 15 minutes’ drive away and offer more nightlife, bars and restaurant choices.